-The following Top Reader Voted Cable scores are assigned by the readers, (‘Score’) and apply only to all reviews were a slider voting system exists.
-This list includes all cables reviewed up until the end of 2019 that are not currently with an ‘editorial score’.
+The following Top Reader Voted Cable scores are assigned by the readers, (‘Score’) and apply only to all reviews where a slider voting system exists.
+This list includes all cables reviewed up until the end of 2020 that are not currently with an ‘editorial score’.

 Please note the list will change dynamically as readers continue to vote.
 Higher scoring cables will automatically replace lower-scoring cabless.
 They will also continue to change as we progressively work our way through any historical reviews and add a voting system.
 When we hit Jan of each new year, the previous years cables will be put into this grouping.

 These lists are not to be confused with our forthcoming Editorial scoring lists which are the top gear as reviewed and scored by our review team.
 Those lists will form the basis of our Awards at the end of the year.
 Once the year is completed the Editorial scores will be deleted and the ‘annual top lists’ will start over again.

 For more information on how we score click here.

 Top 30 cables as voted on by our readers